MattisLind/SPACEWAR/README.md

 ## Linking

-Linking involves running the LINK11-S similar to how to run the assembler.
-After feeding all source modules unfortunatley I get two undefined symbols.
+Linking involves running the LINK11-S which is similar to how to run the assembler.
+The first try to run the liker was not succesful After feeding all source modules unfortunatley I get two undefined symbols.
 ```
 sim> c